AndrewPrifer/hypercomp/README.md

 #### `.specular(light, config?)`

 Creates a specular lighting effect.
-You should composite it using an additive blending mode.
+You should composite it using additive blending.

 - **light**: The light source to use.
 - **config**: (optional) Configuration options.